windmill-labs/windmilldocs/docs/core_concepts/12_staging_prod/index.md

-# Deploy to Staging/Prod Web UI
+# Deploy to Prod using the UI

 From a workspace in Windmill, you can deploy a script/flow/resource/variable and all its dependencies to another workspace.
 This is a natural way of implementing staging/prod.
 This feature is available for [Enterprise Edition](../../misc/7_plans_details/index.mdx) only.